-Across the public sector, there is a range of approaches to selecting a financial management solution, from a single organisation setting up full procurement themselves, to local, regional or national frameworks.
+Across the public sector, there is a range of approaches to selecting a financial management software, from a single organisation setting up full procurement themselves, to local, regional or national frameworks.

 The challenge with frameworks however, is that we now have too many.
 It is perfectly understandable that a public sector organisation may want to set one up individually.
 It starts with the aspiration to save money on procurement.
 Organisations may also feel that their business is a little different to others and existing frameworks will not meet their needs, so they create their own.